Barbara Slatter was born in 1908 in Kenya.

 Through her marriage to Garnett, Barbara learnt how difficult it was for a young surgeon to obtain specialist medical training in OHNS.
 After Garnett’s premature death, Barbara decided to address this problem.
 Her initial idea was to provide support to young ENT surgical trainees, which was further developed and broadened with the assistance of Sydney Cocks and Myles Formby.

 After her marriage to Rodney Williams in 1968, Barbara continued with negotiations on her estate.
 Following Rodney’s death in 1984, when he left a substantial bequest to Barbara, she determined to establish a single Trust to support OHNS in Australia, which would be dedicated to the memory of her two husbands.
-The Trust Deed was signed in 1986 to establish the Passe & Williams Foundation.
+The Trust Deed was signed in 1986 to establish The Garnett Passe & Rodney Williams Memorial Foundation.

 Barbara was clear that her bequest must only be used in the pursuit of excellence.
 The Trustees have remained faithful to her wishes and have encapsulated this principle in the motto that forms part of the crest of the Foundation, namely “Semper ad Excellentiam Persequendam” – Always in Pursuit of Excellence.